Pagoda

-A pagoda is a tiered tower with multiple eaves, common in Thailand, Cambodia, Nepal, India, China, Japan, Korea, Myanmar, Vietnam, and other parts of Asia.
+A pagoda is a tiered tower with multiple eaves, common across Asia.
 Most pagodas were built to have a religious function, most often Buddhist, but sometimes Taoist or Hindu, and were often in or near viharas.
-The pagoda traces its origins to the stupa, while its design was developed in Nepal's Kathmandu valley.
+The pagoda traces its origins to the stupa, while its design was developed in ancient India.
 Chinese pagodas (塔 (Tǎ)) are a traditional part of Chinese architecture.
-In addition to religious use, since ancient times Chinese pagodas have been valued for the spectacular views they offer, and many classical poems attest to the joy of scaling pagodas.
+In addition to religious use, since ancient times Chinese style pagodas have been valued for the spectacular views they offer, and many classical poems attest to the joy of scaling pagodas.

 The oldest and tallest pagodas were made of wood, but most that survived were made of brick or stone.
 Some are solid with no interior.
-Hollow pagodas have no higher floors or rooms, but the interior often contains an altar or a smaller pagoda, as well as a series of staircases for visitors to climb to see the view from an opening on one side of each tier.
+Hollow pagodas have no interior floors or rooms, but the interior often contains an altar or a smaller pagoda, as well as a series of staircases for visitors to climb to see the view from an opening on one side of each tier.
 Most have between three and 13 tiers (almost always an odd number) and the classic gradual tiered eaves.

 In some countries, the term may refer to other religious structures.
 In Vietnam and Cambodia, due to French translation, the English term pagoda more generically refers to a place of worship, although pagoda is not an accurate word for a Buddhist vihāra.
 The architectural structure of the stupa has spread across Asia, taking on diverse forms specific to each region.
 Many Philippine bell towers are highly influenced by pagodas through Chinese workers hired by the Spaniards.

 Etymology

-One proposed etymology is from a South Chinese pronunciation of the term for an eight-cornered tower, 八角塔 (bā jiǎo tǎ), and reinforced by the name of a famous pagoda encountered by many early European visitors to China, the "Pázhōu tǎ" (琶洲塔), standing just south of Guangzhou at Whampoa Anchorage.
-Another proposed etymology is Persian botkada, from bot, "idol" and kada, "temple, dwelling."

-Yet another etymology is from the Sinhala word dāgaba, derived from Sanskrit dhātugarbha or Pali dhātugabbha: "relic womb/chamber" or "reliquary shrine", i.e. a stupa, by way of Portuguese.
+Variants of the term pagoda across all European languages derive directly or indirectly from 16th-century Portuguese pagode, originally in specific reference to Hindu temples of southwestern India along the Malabar Coast and their main idols.
+Despite abundant discussion of possible origins in languages ranging from Persian to Nanjingese, it is clear from the extensive research of Dalgado and others that early Portuguese use pointed directly to borrowing from the local Dravidian languages, using one or more of the cognates in Malayalam, Kannada, and Tamil of such terms as പകോതി (Pakōti, "temple of Durga") and பகவதி (Pakavati, "Goddess", used for Durga, Parvati, and their idols), with possible intentional corruption due to the influence of Portuguese pagão ("pagan") and the early writers' own strong Catholicism.
+The Dravidian terms all ultimately derive from Sanskrit भगवती (Bhagavatī), a feminine form of "the Holy One" cognate with the title of the Bhagavad Gita and used for various Hindu goddesses and aspects of the divine.